SOME STORIES

 Consequences: When the body is misaligned, it causes tensions that can become chronic.

-It is always better to move slowly than not to move at all.
+Gentle movement is always better than no movement at all.

 Christina

-When I met Christina, she had very little mobility in her trunk, with overpowering energy in her shoulders and arms.
-Her problem, just like Basile’s, came from a lack of internal stability, but also from a lack of use of the leverage of the legs.
+When I met Christina, she lacked mobility in her movements.
+Her problem, just like Basile’s, came from a lack of core stability, but also from a lack of use of the leverage of the legs.

 Golf being a sport that actively works the core and arms, it actually requires a lot of grounding in the lower body.